waldirmbf/DifferentialMethylation_MethylKit/README.md

  )
 ```

-Extracting raw methylation call files (proportions of Cs and Ts per base) from .bam files aligned with Bismark:
+Extracting raw methylation call files (proportions of Cs and Ts per base) from .bam files aligned with Bismark.
+For quantitation, a minimum coverage of 10 reads across all individuals (parental and offspring) was estabilished.
 ```
 > objs <- processBismarkAln(location=file.list1,
                             sample.id=list("PE-R03","PE-R04","PE-R08","PE-R09","PE-R12","PE-R14","RE-R05",